 Treatments for Mites

-Treatment for mites in Colorado can be quite challenging from a chemical standpoint, because there are not a lot of good miticides available on the market.
-In most cases, both spider and clover mites thrive under drought-like conditions so extra watering will help reduce the level of infestation.
-In addition, we can use a talc powder in window sills and door jambs to stop them from getting inside the home or business.
-We will also try to seal up any gaps around windows, doors, electrical lines, plumbing lines, etc. Chemically, we will add a granulate insecticide to turfgrass and perform a detailed exterior barrier on the exterior at the foundation to reduce the population.
-On the interior we can provide a crack and crevice treatment around localized hotspots, but a vacuum works just as well.
+Treatment for mites in Colorado can be quite challenging from a chemical standpoint because there are not a lot of good miticides available on the market.
+In most cases, both spider and clover mites thrive under drought-like conditions, so extra watering will help reduce the level of infestation.
+In addition, we can use talc powder in window sills and door jambs to stop them from getting inside the home or business.
+We will also try to seal up any gaps around windows, doors, electrical lines, plumbing lines, etc. Chemically, we will add a granulated insecticide to turfgrass and perform a detailed exterior barrier on the exterior at the foundation to reduce the population.
+On the interior, we can provide crack and crevice treatment around localized hotspots, but a vacuum works just as well.
 The service includes both an initial treatment and a follow-up treatment in 10-14 days.
 This type of service generally does a great job at reducing the problem and getting the customer through the season.

 All NOCO Pest and Wildlife Control mite services are a reduction only scenario because they are a symptom of an environmental condition, as mentioned above.
 Both clover and spider mites are considered seasonal pests and rarely invade homes throughout the year.
-The property owner or homeowner can help handle the problem through increasing the watering of infested turfgrass and plants.
+The property owner or homeowner can help handle the problem by increasing the watering of infested turfgrass and plants.